fr0st99/ET4027-Project-1/README.md

 # ET4027-Project-1

-This project achieve 17.8/20 in Academic Year 2022
+This project achieved 17.8/20 in Academic Year 2022

 In order to run the application install a GCC compiler first